parawanderer/slack-black-theme/readme.md

-# Slack Black Theme
+# Discord-Like theme for Slack

-A darker, more contrasty, Slack theme.
+Original code/idea for Slack Styling overrules @ https://github.com/widget-/slack-black-theme
+This builds on that idea by overruling Slack Styles to resemble https://discordapp.com/

 # Preview